gordonguthrie/TheManual/the_manual/chapter5/ugens_channels_mixing_and_panning.md

 The way we solve this problem is by `mixing`.

-## The Mix UGen
+## The Mix uGen

-`Mix` is a `UGen` that takes an array of channels in, adds the signals together and outputs them on a single channel:
+`Mix` is a `uGen` that takes an array of channels in, adds the signals together and outputs them on a single channel:

 ```
    Channel 0────┐